Installation#

 INFO_API (default)#

-By default Starburst Gateway uses the v1/info REST endpoint.
-A successful check is defined as a 200 response with starting: false.
-Connection timeout parameters can be defined through the monitor node, for example
+By default, Starburst Gateway uses the v1/info REST endpoint.
+A successful requires a 200 response with starting: false.
+Configure connection timeout parameters through the monitor node:

 monitor: